NewDev18/Home-Prices-Prediction/README.md

 b.
 Exploreing the Data:

 - Displaying basic information about the dataset (head, info, describe).
-- Checking for missing values.
+- Checking for missing value.
 - Understanding the structure of the dataset (columns, data types).

 c.
 Visualizeing the Data: